Chewwi7/Intro-to-Software-Engineering-Project/TechnicalDesign/TechnicalDesign.md

 - ### CSS
-  - **Easily used and paired with HTML**: CSS has very simple syntax and enables developers to enhance user experience by adding style to HTML components in a website
+  - **Easily used and paired with HTML**: CSS has very simple syntax and enables developers to enhance user experience by adding style to HTML components in a website.
   - **Faster page speed**: CSS allows developers to add more features for less code through frameworks such as Bootstrap.
-Less code helps webpages load faster
+Less code helps webpages load faster.

   #### Source:
   - [DevMountain](https://devmountain.com/blog/what-is-css-and-why-use-it/)